Mistralys/mailcode/README.md

 {if ends-with: $PRODUCT.NAME "term"}
 ```

-Both can be made case insensitive:
+Both can be made case-insensitive:

 ```
 {if begins-with: $PRODUCT.NAME "Search" insensitive:}